jmcerrejon/misapuntesde/src/2024/10/php_vs_python.md

 ## The Best of Python

-_Python_, created in the early 90s, has gained great popularity in the last decade due to its simplicity, the scientific community, _Machine Learning_, and okay, _Artificial Intelligence_, I said it.
+_Python_, created in the early 90s (December 1989 to be exact), has gained great popularity in the last decade due to its simplicity, the scientific community, _Machine Learning_, and okay, _Artificial Intelligence_, I said it.

+It was created as a descendant of ABC that would attract Unix/C hackers.
+Its direct competitors were _Perl and Ruby_, but I think it has surpassed both in popularity and usage.

 Its versatility and an approach that favors code readability have made it popular in the scientific community, mathematicians, and it has infected a large part of developers worldwide.
+This is why the world has gained a lot of popularity, and programming schools are being set up for children with _Python_ as their language of learning.
+England is an example of this with the _Raspberry Pi_.

 Unlike _PHP_, _Python_ was not designed exclusively for the web, and this for me is one of its strengths, since before as developers, we had to create mostly websites (today it's a somewhat saturated market)... _Bored!
 Not anymore_.